 Mandatory Travel Insurance:

-Space is limited.
-Sign up at the time of booking to secure your spot.
-You must book your spot before you join the vessel for your voyage.
-Weather permitting, sea kayakers will have the opportunity to experience the thrill and tranquility of sea kayaking in the polar regions as part of a guided paddling group.
-Participants must be at least 16 years old at the time of their voyage, in good health, have appropriate physical fitness, and have previous kayaking experience.
+Pre-booking required; space is limited.
+Weather permitting, experience the thrill and tranquility of sea kayaking in the polar regions as part of a guided paddling group.
+Participants must be at least 16 years old at the time of their voyage, in good health with appropriate physical fitness, and have previous kayaking experience.
 Children who are 16 to 18 years of age at the time of their voyage are allowed to participate if they are accompanied and supervised at all times by a parent or guardian.

-Learn and practice photography skills alongside an experienced professional.
-An expert photographer will be on hand to answer your questions and give advice, both in the form of on-board lectures and workshops on shore.
+Learn and practice your photography skills alongside an experienced professional.
+An expert photographer will be available to answer your questions and give advice, both in the form of onboard lectures and workshops on shore.
 Explore the key elements of photography in a fun and relaxed setting with plenty of opportunities for questions and feedback.
 Learn how to see light in a new way and experiment with the techniques of composition and framing.

-One pre-voyage hotel night in Montevideo (if a single traveler reserves a shared cabin aboard the ship, they will automatically receive shared hotel accommodations on the pre-cruise night at the hotel); group transfer from the airport to the hotel on the day prior to departure; group transfer to the ship on embarkation day; group transfer to airport or central location upon disembarkation; shipboard accommodations; scheduled landings/excursions; photography program; digital voyage log; gear to keep (complimentary expedition parka); gear on loan (rubber boots); meals on board ship; 24-hour coffee/tea station on board ship; welcome and farewell cocktail on board ship; port fees.
+One pre-voyage hotel night in Buenos Aires; group transfer from the airport to the hotel on the day prior to departure; group transfer to the ship on embarkation day; group transfer to airport or central location upon disembarkation; shipboard accommodations; scheduled landings/excursions; photography program; digital voyage log; gear to keep (complimentary expedition parka); gear on loan (rubber boots); meals on board ship; 24-hour coffee/tea station on board ship; welcome and farewell cocktail on board ship; port fees.
 Subject to change without notice.

-Airfare; visa and passport fees (if applicable); emergency evacuation insurance to a minimum benefit of $200,000 and luggage and trip cancellation insurance (required); excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and onboard communications (telephone calls, faxes, and e-mail service); gratuities to shipboard personnel; emergency evacuation insurance; pre- or post-cruise travel expenses; fuel surcharge may apply.
+Airfare; transfers from the airport to the hotel if arriving prior to Day 1 of the program; visa and passport fees (if applicable); emergency evacuation insurance to a minimum benefit of $200,000 (required); luggage and trip cancellation insurance (highly recommended); excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and onboard communications such as telephone calls; gratuities; pre- or post-cruise travel expenses; fuel surcharge may apply.

 Photos © Poseidon Expeditions